orientation/orientation/README.md

 - Filtered full-text fuzzy article search
 - GitHub-style syntax highlighting & formatting
 - Grouping of articles by tags
-- Automatic flagging of articles older than 6 months old or not having been updated in 6 months as "stale" with daily batched email notifications to the article author
 - Subscription to articles in order to receive email notifications when they're updated by anyone
-- Ability to mark articles as "rotten" if out of date and automatically notify all contributors (author & editor)

 ## Planned Features
 - Tag merging